tum-fml/vda5050_connector/README.md

 ## Customization of the configuration

-There are distinct parts of the configuration that must be customized to fulfill your connection requirements.
-Each configuration file is named after the node that it affects.
-Currently, there are 6 configuration files for 4 nodes, one configuration file is common to all of them.
-The nodes being :
+There are distinct parts of the configuration that must be customized to make the connector function properly.
+Each configuration file is named after the node that it affects, with one common configuration file.
+The config files being :

 1. ROS MQTT bridge.
-2. State Aggregator.
-3. Order Manager.
+2. VDA 5050 Connector.
-4. Action Client.
+3. Action Client.
-5. AGV Data.
+4. AGV Data.

-Each of them is represented by a single configuration file in the /config folder.
 In the following sections we will go through them step by step.

 >**NOTE**\